PDOK/uptime-operator/README.md

 ### Linting

-Install [golangci-lint](https://golangci-lint.run/usage/install/) and run `golangci-lint run` from the root.
-(Don't run `make lint`, it uses an old version of golangci-lint.)
+Run `make lint` from the root of the project.

 ### Testing against real APIs